 |Mind jar and photo from Awesomely Awake|

 Creating a mind jar with or for your little one would be a great activity to use when teaching your child about Tibet and Tibetan Buddhism.
-If you decide to use a mind jar, Chasing the Firefly offers a valuable reminder that sitting with your child and being present with them in the process helps (and ensures that the glass jar doesn’t get thrown), and Jen at PaintCutPaste shares that she uses this technique in her meditation instruction with adults.
+If you decide to use a mind jar, Chasing the Firefly offers a valuable reminder that sitting with your child and being present with them in the process helps (and ensures that the glass jar doesn’t get thrown).
 I find that passing along meditation practices to Wild Thing improves my ability to practice patience with my children.

 *Fun fact – The English word “yak” derives from the Tibetan (Tibetan: གཡག་, gyag – in Tibetan this refers only to the male of the species, the female being called a Nak.
 In English, as in most other languages which have borrowed the word, “yak” is usually used for both sexes, but it actually be more accurate to say Nak butter — so show off and tell people that you know what a Nak is!!